 The outpatient clinical experience in which patients are evaluated and managed is necessary for residency training and accreditation and is a key element of urology training.
 The resident outpatient experience will be one in which the residents are given appropriate responsibilities and an opportunity to make diagnostic and therapeutic decisions concerning the need for surgery.
 They will have the opportunity for continuity of care outside of the hospital for those patients who have had surgery.

 The resident is expected to be available when the patient is taken to the operating room.
-When the patient enters the operating room, the resident should be available to arrange pertinent x-rays in the view box, to help position the patient and to be present during the induction of anesthesia.
-The resident should oversee the prepping and draping of the operative field.
-The resident will have read about the anatomy and technique of the operative procedure prior to entering the operating room.
-In addition, residents who participate as the operating surgeon should have chart documentation of participation and understanding of the preoperative work up.
+When the patient enters the operating room, the resident should be available to have all imaging readily available, to aid in proper positioning of the patient and to be present during induction of anesthesia.
+The resident should oversee the prepping and draping of the operating room.
+In addition, residents who participate as the operating surgeon should have chart documentation of participation and understanding of the preoperative workup.

 The ACGME has established a required minimum number of cases in each of the index categories and procedures to maintain program accreditation.
 Therefore, it is important to maintain an accurate accounting of surgical cases.
-Residents at all levels are required to log their operative cases onto the ACGME web site on a daily basis.
-Failure to do so may result in suspension of operating room privileges.
+Residents at all levels are required to log their operative cases onto the ACGME website on a daily basis.
+Failure to do so may result in the suspension of operative room privileges.

 As professionals, mutual respect for other physicians is important for patient care.
 If medical consultation from another service is requested on our patients, direct verbal communication with the physician is required.
 Physician-to-physician contact is mandatory and mere written physician orders are not acceptable.
 Direct physician-to-physician contact communicating the assessment and plan is mandatory.
 Failure to do so may result in loss of operating room privileges.